-Summary of Findings - Academic Year 2017-18:
+Summary of Findings - Academic Year 2019-20:

-This is the third year of using the newly created assessment.
-There were three M.S. graduates in the 2017-18 academic year who completed their M.S. degrees with assessments completed by the committee.
-Student outcomes generally fell into the skill level 3 range for all of the assessed measures.
+This is the fifth year of using the assessment.
+There were 6 M.S. graduates in the 2019-20 academic year who completed their M.S. degrees with assessments completed by their committees.
+Overall average student outcomes fell into the skill level 3-4 range for all of the assessed measures.
+Roughly half of the students assessed in the critical thinking area wer in 2019-20 ranked between 2 and 3 which means that they are still developing full critical thinking skills.
+For all other measures, there were a few individual committee member scores that ranked a student having a skill level of 2 but there were no patterns or consistency among the students.
+The majority of the rankings fell within the 3 to 4 skill level.
 This meant that they were able to understand and apply key concepts and principles, understand current and relevant literature, able to collect, summarize, and correctly analyze data, demonstrate competency of technical, statistical and/or computer skills relevant to the discipline for discipline related knowledge.
-For critical thinking skills, students were able to clearly state the problem and make interpretations supported by evidence from literature and research, and make logical conclusions.
+For half of the students in the area of critical thinking skills, students were able to clearly state the problem and make interpretations supported by evidence from literature and research, and make logical conclusions.
 For problem solving skills, students were able to construct a problem statement with adequate detail and evidence of most relevant contextual factors.
 They were able to identify multiple approaches for problem solving, comprehend the problem, be sensitive to ethical, logical, historical, and cultural considerations and their evaluation of solutions was adequate, while examining the feasibility of a solution, weighing impacts of the solution, and considering some of the needs for further work.
 Students' oral communication skills exhibited clear and consistent organization.
 Students were thoughtful and effective in their presentation, delivering the information at an appropriate level providing supporting reference information and/or analysis that generally supported the presentation, establishing the presenter's credibility.
 Written communication skills demonstrated adequate consideration of context, audience, and purpose and a clear focus.
 Information was appropriate, relevant, with compelling content to explore ideas.
 Students work added to the database of scientific knowledge by confirming or clarifying previous results.
 Students were proficient in skills to achieve project completion.